riyahardia784/EduSync-AI-project/README.md

 #### 3️⃣ Add Environment Variable

-Create a `.env` file in the root directory:
+Create a `.env` file in the backend  directory:

 ```
+ PORT=4000
 API_KEY=your_gemini_api_key_here
 ```